statgen/pheweb/README.md

-## How to Build a Pheweb for your Data
+## How to Build a PheWeb for your Data

-Loading data into a new Pheweb is done in four steps, followed by two steps of polishing.
+Loading data into a new PheWeb is done in four steps, followed by two steps of polishing.
 Hopefully only steps 1 and 2 will take much effort.
 If steps 3 or 4 give you any trouble, please email me at <pjvh@umich.edu> and I'll see what I can do to improve things.
 And steps 5 and 6 should only be as difficult as you want them to be.